 FAQs to Understand Difference Between TM and R Symbols

 The first step in the trademark registration process is to have a unique trademark for your service or product.
 Selecting the distinctive trademark will consume your time.
 Still, while applying for the trademark registration, if your trademark is identical to others, the chances of your application rejection will be higher, and you will have to change the name later.
 Hence, to avoid this, a trademark search has to be conducted.
 Many people try to use unique names that display the product or service as their trademark; One should never deploy such attempts to avoid future legal entanglement.
+Besides when you have a clear idea on how to register a brand name in India, it becomes easy to understand all its implications.

 There is a huge difference between the TM and R symbol.
 Trademarks can be registered or unregistered, but it is crucial to register them for the great success of the business.